 Is It Dangerous?

-These kids are not dangerous.
+These are not dangerous.
 The electrical voltage we’re using here is so low that even if you intentionally tried to electrocute yourself, you probably couldn’t even feel it.
 Don’t be concerned.

 It looks like this: